IDMNYU/IDMPEDALS/docs/pedals.md

 <a href="https://raw.githubusercontent.com/IDMNYU/IDMPEDALS/main/docs/img/Xover.png" target="_new"><img src = "./img/Xover.png" title="Xover patcher" alt="Xover patcher"></a>

 This pedal demonstrates how to implement a [crossover filter](https://en.wikipedia.org/wiki/Audio_crossover) as a stereo output on a pedal.
 Crossovers are important utility filters in signal processing, as they allow you to process different frequency bands independently and then recombine them later.
-This particular crossover filter has no parameters at all - it works with a fixed crossover frequency of 100 Hz, with frequencies *below* the cutoff going to the first output and frequencies *above* the cutoff going to the second output.
+This particular crossover filter has no parameters at all - it works with a fixed crossover frequency of 150 Hz, with frequencies *below* the cutoff going to the first output and frequencies *above* the cutoff going to the second output.

 This **gen~** patcher also demonstrates how to do signal processing completely *within* a **codebox**, using GenExpr code written by Tim Place in his [crossover filter design tutorial](https://cycling74.com/tutorials/crossover-filter-design-video-tutorial).
+All of the **gen~** operators are available within the GenExpr language, including a **History** data type which can be declared at the top to allocate memory.

+The crossover algorithm used in this pedal is a [Linkwitz-Riley crossover](https://en.wikipedia.org/wiki/Linkwitz%E2%80%93Riley_filter) - a 4th-order filter which creates a sharp (but low-ripple) division between frequencies on either side of the center frequency.
+It uses both feedforward and feedback delay stages (for both the low and high outputs), making it an infinite impulse response (or *IIR*) filter.

+*Hint: when working with the Electrosmith Daisy as a target for **gen~** patches, you sometimes need to accommodate for the fact that the Daisy microcontroller is a 32-bit architecture, as opposed to a 64-bit general computing platform such as a Mac or Windows desktop machine.
+In the case of this patch, you can see the **frac** variable at the top, which is used at the bottom as a divider for all the coefficients.
+This allows the coefficients to be written six decimal points higher than usual, giving the internal calculations a higher degree of accuracy in the 32-bit floating-point range.*

 ### EQ Xover2